samip-gyawali/gpt-assistant/README.md

 - The response is then converted to voice by gTTs library
 - It is played by the playsound library

+User Guide:
+- When the terminal says `You may now speak`, the user has 5 seconds to assign a prompt for the chatbot to respond to
+- The system responds with a reply and stores this chat for future use.
+- The AI remembers the previous chat

 # Code Documentation
 Libraries:
 - openai